Would you like to view this website in another language?

 For companies that don’t offer paid time off on these days, employees either work as usual or take unpaid time.
 For part-time employees, holidays may or may not be included in their work schedule, depending on their contract.

-And let’s not forget—some businesses, like retail, healthcare, and emergency services, stay open on public holidays, meaning overtime hours kick in for those working on these days.
+Some businesses, like retail, healthcare, and emergency services, stay open on public holidays, meaning overtime hours kick in for those working on these days.

 Vacation and personal leave effects

 Everyone loves paid vacation, but for employers, it’s another factor that reduces total annual work hours.
-Whether it’s a summer getaway or a last-minute sick day, these non work hours add up fast—so let’s break it down.
+Whether it’s a summer getaway or a last-minute sick day, these non work hours add up fast, so let’s break it down.

 Accounting for annual leave and personal days